smrfeld/cpp_doxygen_sphinx/README_github.md

 ## Check online

 Check online on your `GitHub` page under `Actions` at the top.
 You should see the latest `Docs` action running (or finished).
 You can check the output logs of each step and see where it failed.

+You can try to use [here](https://github.com/nektos/act) to debug the actions a little, but it is generally a headache, and probably will be easier to just edit and push.

+To save on time spent installing prerequisites, you can try to use the [GitHub artifacts](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts).